-Lead Researcher, ERCC; Publishing and Communications, School of Culture and Communication, the University of Melbourne
+Co-Director and Lead Researcher, ERCC; Publishing and Communications, School of Culture and Communication, The University of Melbourne

 Mark Davis' current research focuses on online 'anti-publics' and extreme online discourse, Australian digital literary cultures and taste making, changing media ecologies and the cultural politics of gatekeeping and disintermediation, Australian public culture, and media representations of young people.
 The first of my two current research projects focuses on post-digital literary cultures and the destabilisation of the literary-print cultural field by digital media.
 My second project focuses on online anti-publics, such as the alt-right, neo-reactionary (NRx) groups, anti-vaccination groups, anti-climate-science groups, and white nationalist groups, who use digital media to create communities that position themselves against basic democratic, scientific, and enlightenment principles.

-Lead Researcher, ERCC; Director and Professor of Asian Studies at the Asia Institute, the University of Melbourne
+Co-Director and Lead Researcher, ERCC; Director and Professor of Asian Studies at the Asia Institute, The University of Melbourne

 Vedi Hadiz's research interests revolve around political sociology and political economy issues, especially those related to the contradictions of development in Indonesia and Southeast Asia more broadly, and more recently, in the Middle East.
 Professor Hadiz's latest book is entitled Islamic Populism in Indonesia and the Middle East (Cambridge University Press 2016).
 His other books include Localising Power in Post-Authoritarian Indonesia: A Southeast Asia Perspective (Stanford University Press 2010) as well as the co-edited Between Dissent and Power: The Transformation of Islamic Politics in the Middle East and Asia (Palgrave Macmillan 2014).